Achieving CIS Security Controls 1 & 2 in Asset Management

 How to Achieve CIS Control 1

-This control includes a number of detailed requirements, such as:
+This control includes several detailed requirements, such as:

 • Creating an accurate inventory of all hardware assets attached to the network